-- 14.3.1 An enrollee, the enrollee's authorized representative, or a provider acting on behalf of the enrollee and with the enrollee's written consent, may appeal a Contractor action (42 CFR 438.402(b)(1) and WAC 182-538-110). - 14.3.2 If HCA receives a request to appeal an action of the Contractor, HCA will forward relevant information to the Contractor and the Contractor will contact the enrollee. - 14.3.3 For appeals of standard service authorization decisions, an enrollee must file an appeal, either orally or in writing, within ninety (90) calendar days of the date on the Contractor's notice of action.
-This also applies to an enrollee's request for an expedited appeal (42 CFR 438.402(b)(2) and WAC 182-538-110). - 14.3.4 For appeals relating to termination, suspension, or reduction of previously authorized services when the enrollee requests continuation of such services, an enrollee must file an appeal within ten (10) calendar days of the date of the Contractor's mailing of the notice of action.
-If the enrollee is notified in a timely manner and the enrollee's request for continuation of services is not timely, the Contractor is not obligated to continue services and the timeframes for appeals of standard resolution apply (42 CFR 438.402(2)(b) and WAC 182-538-110). - 14.3.5 For purposes of this contract and if timeframes for continuation of services are met, the service under appeal will be continued during the Contractor's internal appeal process.
+- 13.5.1 Only the enrollee or the enrollee's authorized representative may request a hearing.
+A provider may not request a hearing on behalf of an enrollee. - 13.5.2 If an enrollee does not agree with the Contractor's resolution of the appeal, the enrollee may file a request for a hearing within the following time frames (see WAC 182-538-112 or Chapter 182-526-0200r 182-526-0675, whichever is in effect, for the hearing process for enrollees): - 13.5.2.1 For hearings regarding a standard service, within ninety (90) calendar days of the date on the Contractor's mailing of the notice of the resolution of the appeal.
+(42 CFR 438.402 (b)(2)). - 13.5.2.2 For hearings regarding termination, suspension, or reduction of a previously authorized service, if the enrollee requests continuation of services, within ten (10) calendar days of the date on the Contractor's mailing of the notice of the resolution of the appeal.
+If the enrollee is notified in a timely manner and the enrollee's request for continuation of services is not timely, the Contractor is not obligated to continue services and the timeframes for a hearing regarding a standard service apply (42 CFR 438.420).